FAQ

 • Can I bring a friend who isn’t LGBTQIA+?

 Yes!
 All youth are welcome to attend.
-If a youth feels uncomfortable about attending alone, they can designate a friend on the registration form.
+If a youth feels uncomfortable attending alone, they can designate a friend on the registration form.
 Once both they and the friend are registered we will ensure they are grouped together in the same pride (group of youth).

 More Questions